ZidongLiu/DeComFL/README.md

 3. Once installation is finished, run `conda activate decomfl` to use the created virtual env.
 4. (Optional) If you see something like `conda init before activate`.
 Run `conda init`, then restart your terminal/powershell.
 Then repeat step 3.
 5. Run any command provided in [Run Experiments](#run-experiments) section.
 If code works, then congratulations, you have successfully set up the environment for this repo!
+6. Update the environemtn if there are some missing dependencies, most recent change was introduced by adding grpc.
+Try `conda env update --file environment.yml --prune`.
+The `--prune` option causes conda to remove any dependencies that are no longer required from the environment.

 ## Run Experiments